 Fluency and confidence lead to comprehension.

-- These sessions are planned by the teaching staff and led by teachers and teaching assistants.
-The focus is on vocabulary, inference, prediction, retrieval (skimming and scanning/non-fiction organisational devices), explanation, author intent and storytelling devices and discussion.
+- Guided Reading focus is on vocabulary, inference, prediction, retrieval (skimming and scanning/non-fiction organisational devices), explanation, author intent and storytelling devices and discussion.

-- Classics are also explored by our yearly visit to the Theatre by The Lake Christmas production.
-This is always based upon a classic text from the Children's Literature cannon.
+- Classics are also explored by our yearly visit to the Theatre by The Lake Christmas production which is always based upon a classic text.

 - Teachers use Storytime to engage the children in making predictions and inferences and highlighting authorial style and intent.

-- Non-fiction stock is boosted by topic boxes from Cumbria Library Service for Schools.
-These books form a key part in topic work for individual research and expanding children’s knowledge beyond what is taught in lessons.
+- Non-fiction stock is boosted by topic boxes from Cumbria Library Service for Schools

 - ReadTheory and Learning by Questions are online resources which we use to develop comprehension skills.